svenmeier/propoid/README.md

 - use one of default converters or add your own
 - handles conversion and validation errors automatically

-Bind ListView to matched propoids (backed by a cursor):
+Bind ListView to matched Propoids (backed by a cursor):

     listView.setAdapter(new GenericAdapter<Foo>(repository.query(new Foo()).list()) {
         protected void bind(int position, View view, Foo foo) {